geoserver/docker/README.md

 ### How to start a GeoServer without sample data?

 This image populates GeoServer with demo data by default.
 For production scenarios this is typically not desired.
-Setting the environment varibale `SKIP_DEMO_DATA` can be set to `true` to create an empty GeoServer.
+Setting the environment variable `SKIP_DEMO_DATA` can be set to `true` to create an empty GeoServer.

 ### How to download and install additional extensions on startup?